vrk-kpa/suomifi-ui-components/src/core/Form/Select/SingleSelect/SingleSelect.md

 ### Loading indicator

 The example below simulates a data fetch operation from a backend.
-Loading spinner is toggled in the `onChange()` function, which runs when the user types into the filter text input.

-Use the `loading` and `loadingText` props to enable the loading spinner.
+Use the `loading` and `loadingText` props to enable a loading spinner.
+This can be done in the `onChange()` function, which runs when the user types into the filter text input.

 ```js
 import { useState } from 'react';